isomerpages/moe-angmokiosec/_curriculum/Design and Technology Nutrition and Food Science.md

   <tr>
     <td class="tg-didf">1</td>
     <td class="tg-657w">D&amp;T<br><br>Project 1: Display Stand for Toy Car<br>Project 2: Key Tag<br><br><br><br><br><br><br><br><br>FCE<br></td>
     <td class="tg-didf">In Secondary 1, students learn Lines and Circles technique to sketch their ideas.
 Students learn and develop freehand sketching skills through idea generation and development.
-They also go through the tactile experiences when they tinker, test and evaluate ideas through building quick mock-up and finally constructing the prototype as their final design proposal.
+They also go through the tactile experiences when they tinker, test and evaluate ideas through building quick mock-up and finally constructing the prototype as their final design proposal.<br>
 Students experience working with acrylic in Display Stand Project and aluminum in Key Tag Project.<br>
 <br>Students will go through 3 to 4 practical lessons to acquire the basic culinary skills, and familiarise with basic kitchen hygiene and safety guidelines.<br>
 A simplified coursework where students need to conduct some form of research and present their information either in a poster, report or PowerPoint slides.<br>